Cavalier King Charles Spaniel

 Cavalier King Charles Spaniel History

 With a name as regal as the Cavalier King Charles Spaniel’s, it’s not the least bit surprising the breed has a royal history.
-They’re named after King Charles I, a 17th-century British monarch who evidently had several toy spaniels that accompanied him almost everywhere.
-He and his son, Charles II, had black and tan varieties, which has been around since at least the Renaissance times in Europe.
+They’re named after King Charles I, a 17th-century British monarch who evidently had several toy spaniels who accompanied him almost everywhere.
+He and his son, Charles II, had black and tan varieties, which have been around since at least the Renaissance times in Europe.
 Originally bred to be a bird hunter, their small, short stature and demeanor made them better suited to be companions and affectionate lap dogs.

 Cavaliers were extremely popular among the noble classes and remained a go-to breed for aristocrats in the United Kingdom until the early 19th century.
 The Marlborough family was very involved with breeding Cavalier King Charles Spaniels at Blenheim Palace, turning their focus on the chestnut and white variety.
 During Queen Victoria’s reign, the breed was mixed with Asian toy breeds, such as Pugs and Japanese Chins.
 This cross-breeding changed the breed’s look and structure, evolving into a shape with a domed skull and flatter face than the dogs Charles I had.
 In fact, Charles’ dogs came close to extinction as this new variety dominated.